 ii) The Patents Division comprises a Processing Administration Unit, which is formed by administrative staff.
 The purpose of this unit is supporting the Patents Division in the management and handling of the administrative work.
-This staff has both experience and knowledge of the PCT system.
+Experience and knowledge of the PCT system is required for these officers.

-As for the PCT activities, the staff of the PCT Department was increased over the last years by incorporating administrative, which, along with the customized management software (SGA), allow documenting records more efficiently in case of significant changes in workload.
-The administrative staff were trained to take over many PCT forms and provide assistance in uploading the files to the SGA, giving thereby room for managing work in a better way.
+As for the PCT activities, the staff of the PCT Department was has increased over the last years by incorporating administrative clerical officers to the staff.
+This, which, along with the customized management software (SGA), allow documenting records more efficiently in case of significant changes in workload.
+The administrative The staff training staff was trained focused on diminishing repetitive mistakes made when to take filling out over many PCT forms and provide providing assistance in uploading the files to the SGA, thereby giving room for managing work in a better way.